SofusHilfling-School/Test-Assignments/Assignment-2/README.md

     - How it feels to use the mouse over a longer period.
     - How does the weight impact prolong used of the mouse.
 - Test the actual hardware of the mouse like:
-    - If the button or scoll wheel can withstand a certain number of clicks
+    - If the button or scroll wheel can withstand a certain number of clicks
-    - If the mouse itself can withstand being droped on the floor
+    - If the mouse itself can withstand being dropped on the floor
-    - If the mouse can withstand liquied, (if its part of the requirements)
+    - If the mouse can withstand liquid, (if its part of the requirements)
-    - If the mouse matiral can withstand exposure to the human skin.
+    - If the mouse material can withstand exposure to the human skin.
     - The durability of the mouse feet, how fast do they wear out
     - If the mouse is wireless how long is the delay
-- Test of the software for the mouse, this inclues drives or costimization software.
+- Test of the software for the mouse, this includes drives or customization software.
-    - Test that the mouse driver works on spcific versions of Windows, Linux, and Mac (maybe even things like ipads or game consoles)
+    - Test that the mouse driver works on specific versions of Windows, Linux, and Mac (and maybe even things like an iPad or a game console)
-    - Usual software testing on the costimzation software including unit tests and user tests
+    - Usual software testing on the customization software including unit tests and user tests

 ## Catastrophic failure